zgodnji/fifa-stats-tracker-leaderboards/README.md

 Never fear, Fifa stats tracker is here!

 ## Features
-Track your games, no matter the weather, system or version.
+Track your leaderboards, no matter the weather, system or version.

 Be able to brag about that 7-1 win against your bff.